-To make matters worse, some of those supporting nutrients get pricey, so human tendency is to focus on the cheaper ones.
-Spending on extra nitrogen and potassium feels better than copper for sure.
-But what if copper holds the yield of your wheat crop back and the result is the 50 pounds of nitrogen you applied isn’t productive because it wasn’t supported by $5 worth of copper?
+While we tend to focus on the cheaper inputs, we ask hard questions – like what if copper holds the yield of your wheat crop back and the 50 pounds of nitrogen you applied isn’t productive because it wasn’t supported by $5 worth of copper?

 Fertile Soil = Higher Yield, Right?

-Cation exchange capacity (or C.E.C., and pronounced like a short phrase: cat-I-on)
+Cation exchange capacity (or CEC, and pronounced like a short phrase: cat-I-on)

 Higher CEC soils hold more nutrients and water, providing a buffer between rain events.
-A low C.E.C number would be 1, requiring superb management, and a high number might go as high as 50 if a lot of organic matter exists.
+A low CEC number would be 1, requiring superb management, and a high number might go as high as 50 if a lot of organic matter exists.
 Typical soils range between 10 and 30.
 Some tests factor the organic matter into the nutrient holding capacity and with other tests, you need to account for it separately.

 It should be between 3 and 8%.
 A low C.E.C soil should be in the high side of this range to supply ample amounts.
 If not, then it needs addressed.
 Rare instances of levels over 8% can exist and can restrict water infiltration.
 These high levels would most likely be found in low rainfall areas with high applications of manure or with potassium being brought to the soil through irrigation.

 Often, you see crops that like high levels of iron and manganese grown in acidic soils, such as blueberries.
 But many beneficial microbes can’t survive in an acidic environment, so generally lime is needed to raise the pH.
 This is done by adding lime with calcium and/or magnesium, which displaces the hydrogen and brings the pH up.
 Rain and snow (H2O) bring H to the environment, so acidity slowly creeps back in.
 Also, various forms of nitrogen can contribute more than others.
 NH3 and the conversion of urea to NH4, then to NO3 through the nitrogen cycle, contribute to acidity.
-Don’t panic; these forms of nitrogen don’t cause a radical shift in pH, but over-applications do contribute additional hydrogen and creates some acidity.
+These forms of nitrogen don’t cause a radical shift in pH, but over-applications do contribute additional hydrogen and creates some acidity.